32 Meal Planning Tips That Will Make Your Life Easier

 Play With New Flavors

 You know what they say: Variety is the spice of life.
-Try marinating meats, using spice rubs, and adding fresh or dried herbs to your dishes.
+Try marinating meats, using different spice blends, and adding fresh or dried herbs to your dishes.
 Squeeze in some citrus juice to brighten things up.
 Experiment with recipes from different international cuisines: stir-fry veggies, make a curry or cook up a pot of rice and beans.
+Get started with these recipes from around the world.

 Find Make-Ahead Meals